vipshop/redis-migrate-tool/README.md

 If your source machines have large enough memory allowed all the redis generate rdb files at one time, you can set 'source_safe: false' in the rmt.conf.

+## Not supported redis command

+The following commands are not supported to be propagated to the target redis group, because the keys in those commands maybe cross different target redis nodes:

+RENAME,RENAMENX,RPOPLPUSH,BRPOPLPUSH,FLUSHALL,FLUSHDB,BITOP,MOVE,GEORADIUS,GEORADIUSBYMEMBER,EVAL,EVALSHA,SCRIPT,PFMERGE

 ## Configuration

 Config file has three parts: source, target and common.